Last Updated on February 22, 2026 by Kate Noble

 Where to stay

-If you like your wine then the Vinotel Hotel is a great option with a dedicated wine cellar alongside it’s 12 quirky guest rooms.
-If you’re looking for ultra cool and luxury then the Rooms hotel struggles to be beaten and oozes style with a New York feel but without losing it’s uniqueness of very much being in Tbilisi.
+If you like your wine, then the Vinotel Hotel is a great option with a dedicated wine cellar alongside its 12 quirky guest rooms.
+If you’re looking for ultra cool and luxury, then the Rooms hotel struggles to be beaten and oozes style with a New York feel but without losing its uniqueness of very much being in Tbilisi.

 When to visit

 All year round!
-Although it can reach quite high temperatures in the summer and get quite cold in winter (no snow like the rest of the country though).
+Although it can reach quite high temperatures in the summer and get quite cold in winter (no snow like the rest of the country, though).
 Opt for Autumn or late Spring to make the most of it.